 Mr Hannu Mäkinen is Director General of the Budget Department.

-The Department is divided into four units and two groups external to the units:
+The Department is divided into five units and two groups external to the units:

 Fiscal Policy Unit - Mr Juha Majanen, Budget Counsellor